MuhammadSabah/Shipping-Management-System/README.md

 ## 4. System Workflow

-The Structure of the System will be like the diagram below:
+The Workflow of the System will be like the diagram below:

 ![Diagram](./images/diagram.png)